Welcome to the first primary chapter of these C++ tutorials!

 Functions and the main function

 In C++, statements are typically grouped into units called functions.
-A function is a collection of statements that executes sequentially.
+A function is a collection of statements that get executed sequentially (in order, from top to bottom).
 As you learn to write your own programs, you’ll be able to create your own functions and mix and match statements in any way you please (we’ll show how in a future lesson).

 Every C++ program must have a special function named main (all lower case letters).
-When the program is run, execution starts with the first statement inside of function main and then continues sequentially.
+When the program is run, the statements inside of

-Programs typically terminate (finish running) when the last statement inside function main is executed (though they may abort early in some circumstances).
+Programs typically terminate (finish running) after the last statement inside function

 Dissecting Hello world!